 This could be by forwarding incoming mail to the respective person for action and following through the query to buyer satisfaction.
 That email address is a sales lead generator.
 Most buyers don’t expect a response to it even as they send a query.
 Just responding to it is enough to excite a potential buyer.
 In these times, where many buyers are looking for solutions to their problems online, the need to monitor and evaluate the digital front-office is that more pronounced.

-This is the third of the Selling dos and don’ts in a pandemic.
+Further, this is the third of the Selling dos and don’ts in a pandemic.

 Only two months ago, a case of infection by the pesky virus, would have led to the patient’s homestead being turned into a crime scene.
 Only ghost-buster dressed officials would be allowed in, and the patient’s significant others quickly dispatched into isolation.